muhhendrah/Online-Shoppers-Purchasing-Intention/README.md

 4. Increase 5% Product Related Duration
 5. Decrease 10% Product Related

-With implement all of this recommendations, Lauk Fresh has the potential to `increase conversion rate by 14.77% and increase gross profit by 95%`.
+With implementing all of those recommendations, Lauk Fresh has the potential to `increase conversion rate by 14.77% and increase gross profit by 95%`.